GavinPIccione/gavinpiccione.github.io/_pages/about.md

 ---

 In addition to my research interests, I am passionate about doing my part to improve equity in Earth Science through DEI initiatives and accessible education.
 Visit my [Outreach Section](https://gavinpiccione.github.io/outreach/) to learn about my work with the Santa Cruz Museum of Natural History, as well as projects I'm involved in within the Earth Science community.

----

-Want to hear about the latest updates on my research, hear about my recent outreach events, or catch me at a conference?
-Check out my [News Section](https://gavinpiccione.github.io/year-archive/).